curtischong/e3j_v2/README.md

 This forbids mixing irreps of different orders. (e3nn is really generous and lets you mix irreps of different orders - but it's more complex)

+for a given max L, we will always have one l=0 feature, one l=1 feature, one l=2 feature, ..., one l=L feature
+- why can't we just have one l=L feature?
+Because spherical harmonics acts like a fourier transform. the higher level Ls just get you more precision.
+But we need the lower level Ls as well.
+- e.g. To represent a point in three-dimensional space using spherical harmonics up to degree L, we need 4 coefficients:
+- 1 spherical harmonic at l=0
+- 3 spherical harmonics at l=1 (but they have diff m: m=-1, 0, 1)

 ### How to decide what parity?
 - for intermediate layers, as long as you have even/odd parity flowing through the layers it's fine